MagicPuddle/.github/profile/README.md

 # [MagicPuddle](https://magicpuddle.netlify.app)

-We are a technology company that provides progressive solutions to individuals and organizations.
+A technology company providing solutions to individuals and organizations.

-Our solutions are created to meet customers technology requirements and budgets.